jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_serialize_dimensions2.rs` - Example of getting the
   field/column dimensions of some serialized data.
 In this example we use the dimensions to set a conditional format range.

-* `doc_worksheet_serialize_headers1.rs` - Demonstrates serializing
-  instances of a Serde derived data structure to a worksheet.

-* `doc_worksheet_serialize_headers2.rs` - Demonstrates serializing
-  instances of a Serde derived data structure to a worksheet.
-This demonstrates starting the serialization in a different position

-* `doc_worksheet_serialize_headers3.rs` - Demonstrates serializing
-  instances of a Serde derived data structure to a worksheet using different methods (both serialization and deserialization).

-* `doc_worksheet_serialize_headers4.rs` - Demonstrates serializing
-  instances of a Serde derived data structure to a worksheet.

 * `doc_worksheet_serialize_headers_custom.rs` - Demonstrates serializing
   instances of a Serde derived data structure to a worksheet with custom